Wednesday, 24 August 2011

 So I decided to think of books, stories and films related to revenge, that have left a strong impression on me.

-The story was about a handsome guy who goes to a dentist.
+This story was about a handsome guy who goes to a dentist.
 He had been chewing paan (betel) and had not rinsed his mouth properly.
-So the dentist, who is not very good looking and also a haughty-looking woman, tells him curtly that he is ill mannered and to go and rinse the mouth.
+So the dentist, who is not very good looking and also a haughty-looking woman, tells him curtly that he is ill mannered to come to the dentist with unwashed mouth, and to go and rinse the mouth.

 The man, used to women falling at him, feels very hurt by the curt manner of the dentist and decides to take his revenge.
 He follows the dentist and keeps on bumping in to her, first saying sorry, and then slowly praising her and flirting with her.
 Slowly over a period of time, the dentist falls in love with him.
 At the end, when dentist wants to kiss him, he tells her that she is ugly and unattractive to him, pushes her away and leaves.